timeoutguy/timeoutguy/README.md

 - 🌱 I’m currently working with **Angular, SASS and TypeScript**

-- 👨‍💻 All of my projects are available at [https://timeoutguy.github.io/portfolio/](https://timeoutguy.github.io/portfolio/)

 - 💬 Ask me about **React, HTML, CSS, JS, Angular and TypeScript**

 - 📫 How to reach me **marcus.dev@protonmail.com**